Terms and Condition

 A. Season Ticket Holder of Record.
 Only the person named on the invoice or purchase order form (the “Season Ticket Holder”) may conduct transactions involving the Season Ticket Plan.
 The Wings retain the exclusive right to settle, in their sole discretion, any and all disputes concerning who is the Season Ticket Holder.

 B. Transfers.
-At the Wings’ sole discretion and approval, a Season Ticket Holder may transfer all or any portion of a Season Ticket Plan.
-To transfer a Season Ticket Plan, or any Tickets therein, the Season Ticket Holder must send a written request to the Season Ticket Holder’s account representative.
+At the Wings’ sole discretion and approval, a Season Ticket Holder may transfer the Season Ticket Holder’s Season Ticket Plan.
+To transfer a Season Ticket Plan, the Season Ticket Holder must send a written request to the Season Ticket Holder’s account representative.
 Any transfer of the Season Ticket Plan approved by the Wings may be subject to a $100.00 processing payment.

 C. Third Party Payments.
 A third party may make payments on a Season Ticket Plan that has been established in the name of another individual or entity.
 Such payment does not establish any rights or benefits for such third party to the Season Ticket Plan, the Wings or any other aspect related to the Tickets.